 Sailing around Formentera is an excellent choice for beginners, but offers enough challenging areas to satisfy even the most experienced.
 Warm summer winds average between 5 and 15 knots.
 Winds generally come from the east in the summer and then move round to the west over the winter period.
 The winter can see storms in many forms.

-Boats generally approach Formentera from the north-west, through the straits of Ses Portes.
-They then thread between Illa des Penjats and a small islet called Des Porcs, which has a lighthouse.
-After passing Espalmador, and Formentera’s northern peninsula of Es Trucadors, they then can reach the safe Port de La Savina.
+Boats generally approach Formentera from the north-west through the straits of Ses Portes.
+They then thread between Illa des Penjats and a small islet called Des Porcs, a lighthouse.
+After passing Espalmador and Formentera’s northern peninsula of Es Trucadors, they can reach the safe Port de La Savina.

 A yacht can travel quite quickly from the north of the island to the south – it takes just two hours.
 Sailing to Ibiza takes about the same time, and local ferries take 30 minutes.